alan-cooney/python-cuda-starter-template/README.md

 ### New repository

-Click `Use repository` on this repository's GitHub page
+Click `Use this template` on this repository's GitHub page

 ### Existing repository